Policies & Procedures

 The purpose is to outline the policy and procedures concerning Departmental Review Boards.

 A Departmental Review Board is an ethical body which reviews human research exemption requests for projects to be conducted within a specific department.
-A DRB is granted review authority by the Office of Research and Sponsored programs.
+A DRB is granted review authority by the Office of Planning and Institutional Effectiveness.

 Exempt is a type of review allowed under federal regulations for research activities where the involvement of human subjects fits into one or more of the exemption categories as defined in the regulatory requirements at 45 CFR 46.101 (b).

-The Exempt Review Committee (ERC), comprised of staff of the Office of Research and Sponsored Programs, is the central clearinghouse which provides oversight for all campus DRBs and the submissions they receive and review.
+The Exempt Review Committee (ERC), comprised of staff of the Office of Planning and Institutional Effectiveness, is the central clearinghouse which provides oversight for all campus DRBs and the submissions they receive and review.
 The ERC is also the name of the entity in IRBNet which receives human research exemption requests.

-Not Research with Human Participants is a determination which is made by Office of Research and Sponsored Programs staff if the project does not meet the federal definition of research with humans.
+Not Research with Human Participants is a determination which is made by IRB staff if the project does not meet the federal definition of research with humans.
 When this determination is made, it means that no further review is required and that the investigator may begin the project as written, assuming that the institution has not disapproved.

 Review of exemption requests may only be conducted by Departmental Review Board (DRB) members who are not affiliated with the research activities to be conducted.

 All individuals responsible for review of exemption requests must have a thorough understanding of regulations and laws (federal, state and local) and institutional policies concerning human research, and they should be well-acquainted with interpretation of the regulations and the exemption categories.
 Therefore, ethical training for all DRB members, both through the Collaborative Institutional Training Initiative (CITI), and as provided by the Director of Human Participants Protection and Research Compliance, is required.